Christianity & Sadism

 Sadism is a fantasy.
 It inflicts pain as the desire.
 Evil could be described as “something which causes pain and suffering.”
 But the mere fact that one wishes and consents to suffering is the interesting part.

-“I am thirsty,” or, is it the fact that Jesus is actually dying of blood loss.
+“I am thirsty,” or, is it the fact that Jesus is dying of blood loss?
 But metaphorically, what is he “thirsting” for?
 He proclaims, “It is finished.”
-No longer must he suffer, and dies.
+No longer must he suffer, and die.
 Some Christians argue that this line is some transcendental, metaphysical understanding that Jesus saw his entire life’s narrative as a work of God.
 Again, it could just be an end to his suffering.

-If we truly should accept Jesus and his role modeling, we hate ourselves for being natural animals.
-Camille Paglia once wrote that de Sade’s The 120 Days of Sodom is rather a “satirical response to Jean-Jacques Rousseau.”
-If human beings were all just profoundly evil, from calculated design and intention, they would take up the cartoonish fantasies in de Sade’s work, something so brazenly transgressive, it can’t be real.
-Because the truth is, human beings are not evil.
+If we truly should accept Jesus and his role model, we hate ourselves for being natural animals.
+Camille Paglia once wrote that Sade’s The 120 Days of Sodom is rather a “satirical response to Jean-Jacques Rousseau.”
+If human beings were all just profoundly evil, from calculated design and intention, they would take up the cartoonish fantasies in Sade’s work, something so brazenly transgressive, that it can’t be real.
+Because the truth is, that human beings are not evil.
 This is another wise observation that Friedrich Nietzsche makes in Beyond Good and Evil.

-I cannot help but to think about some kind of condescending liberal telling an obscure higher power to “forgive” me of my actions.
+I cannot help but think about some kind of condescending liberal telling an obscure higher power to “forgive” me for my actions.
 I am always forgiven for who I am, unconditionally, at the expense I am forced to know that “Jesus died for my sins.”

-I would rather read and embrace Lord of the Flies by William Golding, then being told I’m a caricature made up in de Sade’s imagination.
-Hence why there is likely a post-critical viewpoint of this sadist conundrum and it’s answers.
+I would rather read and embrace Lord of the Flies by William Golding than be told I’m a caricature made up in Sade’s imagination.
+Hence there is likely a post-critical viewpoint of this sadist conundrum and its answers.
 Like watching a horror film, people naturally enjoy violence and the blood rush of suspense with the unthinkable.
-But it does no make any sense If my actions are ignorant, and someone is telling me, “he does not know what he’s doing.”
+But it does not make any sense If my actions are ignorant, and someone is telling me, “he does not know what he’s doing.”

-If thats the case, let me write the unthinkable, and stop guilt-tripping me like all humanity is bad.
+If that’s the case, let me write the unthinkable, and stop guilt-tripping me like all humanity is bad.
 That’s why we have Jean-Jacques Rousseau.
-Otherwise, this fixation by Luke is implying that he considers the Marquis de Sade the truth!
+Otherwise, this fixation by Luke implies that he considers the Marquis de Sade the truth!

 Then I guess I should appreciate Justine as a work of art and true to what humanity is.